22 August 2026 · Freelancers

 When a freelancer is in scope

-- Above it: register, then tax profit over AED 375,000 at 9%.
+- Above it: register with the FTA, then tax profit over AED 375,000 at 9%.

 Income that never counts

-- Salary and wages from employment.
+- Salary and wages from any employment contract, full-time or part-time.

-- Income from personal real estate investment.
+- Income from personal real estate investment, including rent and sale proceeds.

 Related guides